 Take one step at a time in your ISO 9001 implementation process.
 We recommend that you start with the section on Document Control.
 Explain the requirements in a meeting or memo, or have the appropriate department managers explain to their staff.
 As with our other ISO 9001 procedures, the document control requirements are not complicated and their benefits are obvious, making the implementation an easy and rewarding experience.

 As you implement your ISO 9001 quality management system, virtually all employees have to change the way they work at least to some extent.
 At the same time, ISO 9001:2015 calls for standardization and for work instructions.
-Our Quality Management Manual point out where work instructions are required.
-We recommend that you assign the writing of work instructions to those who actually do the work.
+Our Quality Management Manual points out where work instructions are required.
+We recommend that you assign the writing of work instructions to those who actually perform the work.
 Instruct them to think of the best way of doing their work, then document the main steps.
 If your new ISO 9001 Quality Management Manual includes requirements that call for a change in work processes, introduce those new requirements and make the employees incorporate them into their work instructions.
 Once they are done, review the work instructions to make sure that they meet the requirements of your new ISO 9001 Quality Management Manual.

 You will see that your employees will almost automatically learn the new ISO 9001 requirements as they incorporate them into their own work instructions.
-We have seen it over and over again: being able to design their own work processes along ISO 9001 requirements that make sense will not only lead to improved and more efficient work processes but also increase the motivation of your staff.
+We have seen it over and over again: being able to design their own work processes along ISO 9001 requirements will not only lead to improved and more efficient work processes but also increase the motivation of your staff.

 Internal ISO 9001 audits are inspections in which your company evaluates itself to see if all ISO 9001 requirements are being followed.
-These internal audits are not only conducted when implementing ISO 9001 but also periodically after achieving ISO 9001 certification.
-All internal audits are performed by an employee of your company who has been trained in ISO 9001 auditing; alternatively, you could use a subcontractor.
-The job of the auditor is to verify that your company meets the requirements of ISO 9001:2015 as they are described in the procedures of your ISO 9001 Quality Management Manual.
+These internal audits are not only conducted when implementing ISO 9001 processes but also periodically after achieving ISO 9001 certification.
+All internal audits are performed by an employee of your own company who has been trained in ISO 9001 auditing; alternatively, you could use a subcontractor.
+The job of the internal auditor is to verify that your company meets the requirements of ISO 9001:2015 as they are described in the procedures of your ISO 9001 Quality Management Manual.

 Midsize companies often appoint and train several internal auditors.
-This is an excellent opportunity for cross-training and for staff of different departments to learn what other departments are doing.
+This is an excellent opportunity for cross-training, and for staff of different departments to learn what other departments are doing.

-The ISO 9001 certification is not a one-time event.
-Your ISO 9001 registrar will perform a surveillance audit once or twice a year to verify continued ISO 9001 compliance.
-Your ISO 9001 quality management system is designed to continually improve itself.
-Make sure it remains implemented, continue your internal audits, and we are convinced you'll see your company's performance improvements at the bottom line!
+ISO 9001 certification is not a one-time event.
+Your ISO 9001 registrar will perform a surveillance site audit once or twice a year in order to verify continued ISO 9001 compliance and even improvement of your ISO 9001 quality management system.
+If you used the 9001Simplified approach, then your ISO 9001 quality management system is already designed to continually improve itself as continual improvement is already built-in.
+Make sure your ISO 9001 processes remain implemented, continue your internal audits, and we are convinced you'll see your company's performance improvements at the bottom line!